Peaches & Herb: With Linda Greene (1976–1983)

 Peaches & Herb lay dormant until Fame decided to re-enter the music business in 1976.
 In his search for a new "Peaches", Herb again enlisted the assistance of Van McCoy, who suggested that Linda Greene would be suitable for the position.
 Fame met Greene and concurred, thereby leading to formation of the most successful of the "Peaches & Herb" incarnations to date.
 Linda's early musical training (while growing up in Washington, D.C.) was at The Sewell Music Conservatory.

 Fame and Greene recorded seven albums altogether, including one album released only in Argentina.
 Their first album, Peaches & Herb, was recorded for MCA Records and produced by Van McCoy, but it generated only one charted hit, "We're Still Together".
 Peaches & Herb signed with MVP/Polydor and under the management of Paul J. Cohn, released 2 Hot, which went gold.
 The album's first single, "Shake Your Groove Thing", went gold and peaked at No. 5 on the Billboard Hot 100 in March 1979.
 The follow-up single, viewed as the album's "secret weapon" by producer/songwriter Freddie Perren, was the triple platinum hit "Reunited".
-This song, evoking the 1960s Peaches & Herb hit "United" (originally recorded and made a hit by The Intruders), reached number one on both the Hot 100, the Billboard R&B chart, and in Canada.
+This song, evoking the 1960s Peaches & Herb hit "United" (originally recorded and made a hit by The Intruders), reached number one on both the Hot 100 and the Billboard R&B chart, and in Canada.
 "Reunited" was nominated for a Grammy Award for Song of the Year in 1980.
 Subsequent releases with Polydor produced several more hits, including the lasting wedding staple, "I Pledge My Love".
 After changing labels again to the Entertainment Company, Fame and Greene released their seventh album in 1983.
 Scoring only one minor hit, Greene and Fame decided to make no more albums and retired their partnership.
 Once again, Fame returned to law enforcement and joined the U.S. Marshals Service in 1986 as a deputized court security officer at the U.S. Court of Appeals for Veterans Claims.
 Greene returned to her family and, together with her husband Stephen Tavani, went on to release three gospel albums and start the charity WOW (Winning Our World).
-Formerly Greene, Linda now goes by Linda Peaches Tavani.
+Formerly Greene, Linda now goes by Linda 'Peaches' Tavani.